-As both a high-level soccer player and soccer coach, I’ve encountered a wide range of personalities on the field.
+As a high-level soccer player and coach, I’ve encountered many personalities on the field.

-For example, some of my college teammates were outgoing and energetic, always dancing and singing during pregame.
+For example, some college teammates were outgoing and energetic, always dancing and singing during pregame.
 Then, other players (myself included) were a bit more serious, intense, and reserved.

-The best soccer players are hardworking, resilient, and focused, and have important qualities that lead them to continuously improve.
+The best soccer players are hardworking, resilient, and focused and have important qualities that lead them to improve continuously.

 There are many important traits that soccer players need to be successful, and all of the traits can be developed over time.

-Understanding important personality traits and interests for soccer players is crucial for developing as a well-rounded player and reaching your goals.
+Understanding the soccer players’ important personality traits and interests is crucial for developing a well-rounded player and reaching your goals.

 What are the personality requirements of a soccer player?

 Elite soccer players are competitive.
-They are driven to win as a team, but they are also driven to win individual battles on the field.
+They are driven to win as a team and individual battles on the field.
 Competitive players are willing to go all out for their sport, doing whatever it takes to succeed.

 “Hard work beats talent when talent doesn’t work hard”quote by Tim Notke

-That certainly holds true for soccer players.
-Talent often puts youth players ahead, but over time a lack of hard work will catch up.
+That certainly holds for soccer players.
+Talent often puts youth players ahead, but a lack of hard work will catch up.

 Even the best players must continuously work hard to improve their skills and tactical understanding of the game.